urbancvek/axioql/README.md

 // If you have to authenticate use this method to set the header AxioQL.setAuthHeader('Bearer #sometoken#');

+// If you wish to add fields to the HTTP header use this method AxioQL.setExtraHeader('someHeaderFieldName', 'some value');

 // Create a query
 const someQuery = `query ($searchText: String!) {
   productSearch(title: $searchText) {